CodeBilli/EmailSenderApp/README.md

 4. Attachment.html is the file to be attached with the email.
 5. Content.html is the main email content.
 This can be a txt file as well.
 6. Params.txt should be visible to the application running the code.
 Path to Content.html and Attachment.html can be provided through Params.txt

+## Building steps

+In Unix,

+make clean
+make smtp

+In Windows,
+create a project and include the files available here.
+Make sure openssl is available.